 Show Interest in Your Customers

 This might be counter-intuitive.
-A lot of people are more interested in their products or services and they’re more interested in talking about their business and themselves and their solutions and they don’t spend a lot of time, actually being curious or taking an interest in customers.
+A lot of people are more interested in their products or services and talking about their business and themselves rather than spending time on actually being curious or taking an interest in customers.
 By showing interest in them, you find things that you and your customers have in common.
-At the end of the day, most products and services are all the same pricing, differences negligible five per cent here and there.
+At the end of the day, most products and services are all the same pricing with a negligible five per cent here and there.
 What’s going to make a huge difference is in your ability to connect with your customer.
-The more things you have in common, the more they’re gonna like you.
+Your ability to build rapport.
+The more things you have in common, the more they’re going to like you.

-Be there for the prospect.
-Be there for your customer.
 What exactly does it mean to be present?
-Being present does not necessarily physically present but also emotional present, connected with and in sync with your customers.
-One way is to empathise words in conversation with feeling.
+Being present means not only physically present but also emotionally present, connected with and in sync with your customers.
+Listen actively, instead of just waiting for your chance to sell.

-When you smile to someone when you smile with someone, it just helps to build that connection.
+When you smile at someone, it helps to build a connection.
 People can’t help but smile when you smile back.
-It’s very hard for someone to frown angrily when you’re smiling.
-You can even give bad news with a smile and people might even give you a bit of a break
+You can even give bad news with a smile and people might even give you a bit of a break because it was said with positive energy.

 The easiest way to get people to like you is to be like them!-Tom Abbott